card header icon

 Certificated and Classified Employees

-The district offers full time certificated and classified employees (7+ hours/day) participation in the district benefit plan by providing from $659 to $1194 per month in tiered caps towards coverage.
-Part-time certificated employees may participate in the district plan if they work at least a 3/5ths teaching schedule, and classified if they work at least 4 hours/day, however they are required to pay a pro-rated portion of the health and welfare premium.
-Click on the link at the bottom of this page to see the tiered caps and the "out of pocket" cost to full time employees based on their plan and how many dependents they choose to cover.
+The district offers full-time certificated and classified employees (7+ hours/day) participation in the district benefit plan, providing tiered contributions of $856 to $ 1,314 per month toward coverage.
+Part-time certificated employees may participate in the district plan if they work at least a 4/6ths teaching schedule, and classified employees if they work at least 4 hours/day.
+However, they must pay a pro-rated portion of the health and welfare premium.
+Click on the link at the bottom of this page to see the tiered contributions and the "out-of-pocket" cost to full-time employees based on their plan and how many dependents they choose to cover.

 Part-time Certificated Employees:

-3/5ths (three periods per day) – district contribution is 60% of benefit cap
+4/6ths – district contribution is 67% of the benefit contribution

-4/5ths (four periods per day) – district contribution is 80% of benefit cap
+5/6ths – district contribution is 83% of benefit contribution

-Benefit coverage begins on the first of the month following fulfillment of eligibility requirement (i.e. if you begin working on September 10th your coverage starts on October 1st).
+Benefit coverage begins on the first of the month following fulfillment of eligibility requirements (i.e., if you begin working on September 10th, your coverage starts on October 1st).

 Open Enrollment

-Annual open enrollment for medical, dental, and vision is normally conducted each August with an effective date of October 1.
+Annual open enrollment for medical, dental, and vision is typically conducted each August with an effective date of October 1.

 Retirement Health and Welfare Benefits: Certificated

-Retiring certificated employees meeting the eligibility criteria listed in Article XXI of the NJUHSTA collective bargaining agreement may continue in the district health and welfare plan with a district contribution as outlined in the agreement toward the cost of the plans.
+Retiring certificated employees who meet the eligibility criteria listed in Article XXI of the NJUHSTA collective bargaining agreement may continue in the district health and welfare plan, with a district contribution, as outlined in the agreement, toward the cost of the plan.

 Retiring certificated employees who don't meet the eligibility criteria listed in Article XXI of the NJUHSTA collective bargaining agreement may continue in the district health and welfare plan at their own cost.